kubermatic/docs/content/concepts/architecture/_index.en.md

 The **Seed Cluster** is a Kubernetes cluster which is responsible for hosting the master components of a customer cluster.

 The seed cluster uses namespaces of Kubernetes to logically separate resources from each other.
-Kubermatic will install the master components of a Kubernetes cluster within each namespace, plus a light monitoring stack consisting of Prometheus and an OpenVPN server to allow secure communication between the master components in the seed cluster and the worker nodes.
+Kubermatic will install the master components of a Kubernetes cluster within each namespace, plus a light monitoring stack consisting of Prometheus and an OpenVPN server to allow secure communication between the master components in the seed cluster and the pod/service network of the worker nodes.

 ### Customer Cluster